 He decides to find her, so he asks a good friend of his, retired policeman Marc, to help him.
 They start a journey full of surprises, intrigues, crimes and lies, and they find more and more truths about the girl who they knew as Anna.
 But during the investigation they find out that her real name isn’t Anna at all.

 What is the truth about this mysterious girl?
 Will they succeed in finding it?
 Will Anna and Raphaël manage to be together once and for all, without any secretes between them?
 Will the past be revealed and will be Anna finally freed of it?

 I read this book at the end of last year.
 Actually it was not my intention to read it at all.
-First time when I heard about it, it was back in 2017, I think at the beginning of the year.
+First time when I heard about it was back in 2017, I think at the beginning of the year.
 It was very promoted in the subway, but sincerely, I wasn’t attracted to it.
 How did I come to find out its story?
-Well it was last year in December, before Christmas, when Bookster launched a challenge for their clients to read a book of their choice.
+Well it was last year in December, before Christmas, when Bookster launched a challenge for the clients to read a book of their (bookster’s) choice.
 I waited for the book to come, and it did.
-I saw her and honestly I was a bit disappointed.
+I saw it and honestly I was a bit disappointed.